Jason Kenney's Alberta government launches ambitious legislative session with no time for COVID-19

 If Alberta Health Service's projections are as grim as those of the University of Washington Institute for Health Metrics and Evaluation -- which forecasts 3,022 COVID-19 deaths in Alberta by February 1, 2021, if we stick to our current response strategy, compared to 634 in British Columbia and 29 in Saskatchewan -- you can see why he might fear doing the right thing.

-The UCP is never happier than when it's governing by meaningless statistics -- they've acted on 75 per cent of their election promises, government House Leader Jason Nixon boasted yesterday -- and it's never happier than when it's cutting budgets and squeezing government operations until the pips squeak.
+The UCP is never happier than when it's governing by meaningless statistics -- they've acted on 75 per cent of their election promises, government house leader Jason Nixon boasted yesterday -- and it's never happier than when it's cutting budgets and squeezing government operations until the pips squeak.

 This is what Kenney's friends at Postmedia call an "intense focus on economic recovery," never mind that conventional economic wisdom that the right thing to do in a recession is deficit spending and using debt to reboot the economy.

-As Nobel Prize winning economist Paul Krugman wrote Monday in the New York Times about what needs to happen in the post-Trump United States, "arguing for large-scale deficit spending and a relaxed attitude toward debt is entirely mainstream."
+As Nobel Prize-winning economist Paul Krugman wrote Monday in the New York Times about what needs to happen in the post-Trump United States, "arguing for large-scale deficit spending and a relaxed attitude toward debt is entirely mainstream."

 Well, Alberta's a province not a country (and likely to stay that way, thankfully) and Kenney runs a faith-based government in more ways than one, so that's not going to happen.